 Golden Carers has 1000s of activities and resources for senior care.

-Instead of stereotyping seniors, they are now increasingly represented as fun-loving, wise, adventurous, and dynamic people.
-There are also several recent films about health and age related illnesses such as depression and dementia which have been treated with compassion and respect.
+Nowadays, seniors are more often depicted as fun-loving, wise, adventurous, and dynamic characters.
+Furthermore, contemporary films are addressing health and age-related issues such as depression and dementia with much-needed compassion and respect.

 Classic Movies on Ageing and Elders